mont5piques/caldav_calendar_te/README.md

 	* Workarounds for All Day Recurring Events issue:
 		- Do not check the "All Day" box and there will be no issue.
 			- If you just have to have that box checked, do so and save it.
 Let Calendar refresh.
-			- Then edit the event and un-check the box and save it.
-Let Calendar refresh.
-			- Then, one more time, edit the event and check that box again and save it.
-Let Calendar refresh.
-			- It will then appear properly the next time it is scheduled and can be edited (as long as it is not the future instance you click to edit) and still display properly.
+			- Edit the event again and do nothing but click save.
+It should work properly now.

 **Help Wanted**